Supporters of Kemp's Georgian counterattack after Trump rally - ExBulletin

 Supporters of Kemp’s Georgian counterattack after Trump rally

-ATLANTA (AP) Supporters of Republican Georgia Governor Brian Kemp are fighting Donald Trump and their own party leaders, angered by a rally last month in which the former president again attacked the chief executive of the state.
+ATLANTA Supporters of Republican Georgia Gov. Brian Kemp are fighting Donald Trump and their own party leaders, angered by a rally last month in which the former president again attacked the state’s chief executive .

 Kemp supporters warn that a full embrace of Trump, his false allegations of electoral fraud and his vendetta against the governor for failing to attempt to undo Trump’s loss in Georgia last year could ruin Republicans’ chances in 2022 in the tightly divided state.

-Right now we’re hip to Donald Trump, who doesn’t share the same interests, ”said James Hall, member of the Savannah State Republican Party Committee.
+Right now, we’re hip with Donald Trump, who doesn’t share the same interests, ”said James Hall, member of the Savannah State Republican Party Committee.
 “He wants to torpedo Brian Kemp.

 Georgia is one of many states experiencing internal strife led by Trump.
 The former president also continues to disrupt internal party politics in Arizona, where he has targeted Republican Gov. Doug Ducey, and Wyoming, where he is leading an effort to oust Liz Cheney, the only US House member. .
 Trump is backing primary candidates across the country, continuing his drive to remake the Republican Party in his image.

-The moment that crystallized the discontent of Kemp supporters was when Trump, repeatedly calling Kemp a disaster, “twice suggested that he would prefer Democrat Stacey Abrams as governor of Georgia.
-Abrams has become a national Democratic superstar even though Kemp beat her in 2018.
-Georgia Democrats are keen on her running for governor again in 2022.
+The moment that crystallized the discontent of Kemp supporters was when Trump, repeatedly calling Kemp a disaster, “twice suggested he would prefer Democrat Stacey Abrams as governor of Georgia.
+Abrams has become a national Democratic superstar. though Kemp beat her in 2018.
+Georgia Democrats are very keen on her to run for governor’s office again in 2022.

 Stacey, would you like to take her place?
-That’s okay with me, ”Trump said at the rally in Perry, Georgia.
+That’s fine with me, ”Trump said at the rally in Perry, Georgia.

 Hall and others fear a re-reading of the second round of the US Senate in 2021.
 Democrats Jon Ossoff and Raphael Warnock have beaten Republicans David Perdue and Kelly Loeffler, ceding control of the US Senate to their party.
-Turnout in that election fell more in Republican areas than Democratic areas, and Hall accuses Trump’s false story of fraud, saying he scares people off polls. “
+Voter turnout in that election fell more in Republican areas than Democratic areas, and Hall accuses Trump’s fake story of fraud, saying he keeps people away from the polls. “

 Buzz Brockway, a former Republican state official who lost a main candidate for secretary of state in 2018, agrees.
 It is a suicidal sect.
 This is what is happening, he said.
 It doesn’t hurt Democrats.